stjudecloud/workflows/best-practices.md

     - Contributors can mix and match the available templates, copy and pasting subsections as appropriate
     - It is allowed to have one resource allocated dynamically, and another allocated statically in the same task.
     - It is *not* allowed to have a resource which can be allocated *either* statically or dynamically.
-      - This is technically feasible, but is too complicated for maintenance and end-users.
       - e.g. `memory_gb` and `modify_memory_gb` cannot be present in the same task.
 - All tasks and workflows should have a `max_retries` input.
   - This should be defaulted to `1` for nearly all tasks